stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BRYN

 So, that's the consistent step.
 Yeah, because if you have to measure both very tiny things and very big things, you just can't do it in any other way.
-You've gotta do it on a system which respects order of magnitude, factors of ten.
+You've gotta do it on a system which respects orders of magnitude, factors of ten.

 #### TIM